kct417/tinyFS/README.txt

     successfully handles file operations, maintaining filesystem integrity, and supporting efficient disk usage through defragmentation.

+    The library is implemented with a superblock and 8 inodes allocated upon creation.
+The inodes are either active or inactive representing if the a file is stored in the inode.
+It uses a linked list implementation for connecting data blocks and free blocks.
+This allows for easy storage of files as data blocks can be linked as needed.
+However, the tradeoff is that blocks are not stored contiguously which makes reading and writing to the file slower.
+The library stores all of the data in a single directory.
+Each inode has a read-only bit that when set prevents writes to and deletions of the file.
+    Initially, when a file is created, no data blocks are allocated.
+Data blocks are allocated when the file is written to and the file size is updated. when the disk is created all free blocks are linked in a contiguous chain with the superblock pointing to the first free block.

     - tfs_mkfs() - Create a filesystem
     - tfs_mount() - Mount the filesystem
     - tfs_unmount() - Unmount the filesystem